Mindfulness for Well-being course

 ➡️ If you have specific accessibility or learning needs, please let me know before the course begins so I can offer the most supportive experience possible.

-Here are some reflections from participants in my courses:
+Here are some reflections from past participants:

 Rochelle, UK